Please also see my All-Time World Cup Team Index.

 RB: Viv Anderson

 In 1978, Anderson became the first Black player to play for the senior national team.
 He would earn 30 caps.
 He was on two World Cup team: 1982 and 1986, and two European Championshiop team: 1980 and 1988.
 He was a part of the Nottingham Forrest team that they won the European Cup.
-He also played for Arsenal and Manchester United.
+He also played for Arsenal, Manchester United and and Sheffield Wednesday.

 RB: Paul Parker

-Best remembered for his stint with manchester United from 1991 to 1996.
+Best remembered for his stint with Manchester United from 1991 to 1996.
 He also played for Queens Park Rangers, Fulham, Derby County, Sheffield United, Chelsea and Farnborough Town.
 He earned 19 caps for England.
-He was the starting fightback for England at the WC Finals in 1990 as England had the best ever finish since 1966.
+He was the starting rightback for England at the World Cup Finals in 1990 as England had the best ever finish since 1966.

 CB: Des Walker

 Walker played 59 times for England.
-He started in all of England;'s games at the WC Finals in 1990.
+He started in all of England;'s games at the World Cup Finals in 1990.
 He was rated as one of the best defender at that Finals.
 For club football, he mainly played for Nottingham Forrest and Sheffield Wednesday.
 He played one season at Sampdoria in then 1992-1993 season.
 He was Forest's player of the year three times.
 On four straight occasions at Forest he was selected for the PFA Team of the Year.

 CB: Sol Campbell